iondodon/dictate/README.md

    - Speak your message
    - Press `Ctrl+Alt+Space` again to stop and transcribe

-3. **Check status**:
+3. **Paste the text**:
+   - After transcription, the text will be copied to your clipboard
+   - Use `Ctrl+V` to paste the transcribed text wherever you need it
-   - Look at the system tray icon for current status
+   - Check console output for status updates
-   - Console output shows state changes

 ## Build Requirements